williamzhang012998/CS5424-Final-Project/README.md

 This project uses a Raspberry Pi Camera to stream video, a MPU6050 accelerometer and a microphone.

 ### a.
 Hardware Design

+When we design the band, we try to make the two sides of the device that are connected to the camera parallel to each other, so when the user raises arms, the camera will start taking picture of the robber's face, and the sensor will have voice recognition triggered by sensing that the device is perpendicular to the ground.

 ![logo1](https://github.com/williamzhang012998/CS5424-Final-Project/blob/main/wearable0.jpg)
 ![logo1](https://github.com/williamzhang012998/CS5424-Final-Project/blob/main/wearable.jpg)